 When not in the classroom, Barbara enjoys gardening, decorating, cooking, reading, watching the Seahawks and spending time with her pets (dogs Mickey and Pluto; her cat, Minnie).
 She loves to travel the world with her husband, Tom and her adult children, Sean and Kayla.
 Barbara finds her peaceful place on the water…boating, watching the sunset or walking along the rocky beach at Birch Bay, WA.

 A favorite saying: “Do not follow where the path may lead.
 Go instead where there is no path and leave a trail.” – Ralph Waldo Emerson

-Jared McMinn came to The Franklin Academy in 2020.
-He grew up on the Olympic Peninsula in Sequim.
-After graduating high school, he was hired at the Boys and Girls Club.
+Jared grew up on the Olympic Peninsula of Washington in Sequim.
+After graduating high school, he was hired at the local Boys and Girls Club.
 It was here that his passion for working with children was realized.
-He went on to receive his teaching certification and a degree in Elementary Education (K-8) from Western Washington University in 2019.
-Jared spent the last two school years primarily substituting for Bellingham School District middle schools while also teaching electives at Franklin Academy in 2020.
+He went on to enroll at Western Washington University, working at the Whatcom Family YMCA while attending classes, to receive his teaching certification and Bachelor’s degree.
+After graduating from WWU in 2019, Jared worked as a substitute teacher and football coach for Bellingham Public Schools while also teaching elective courses at Franklin Academy in 2020.
 He is ecstatic to be welcomed into a community that truly understands the value of education and the potential of our youth.

 Education: Seattle Pacific University, Psychology; Masters of Arts in Teaching at Western Governors University